abess-team/skscope/docs/source/feature/DataScienceTool.rst

 Here is an example using SIC to find the optimal support size.

 .. code-block:: python

     import jax.numpy as jnp
     import numpy as np
+    from sklearn.datasets import make_regression
     from skscope.utilities import LinearSIC

-    n, p = 100, 10
+    n, p, k = 100, 10, 3
+    X, y = make_regression(n_samples=n, n_features=p, n_informative=k)
     solver = ScopeSolver(
         dimensionality=p,
         sparsity=[1, 2, 3, 4, 5] ## we want to select 1-5 variables
         sample_size=n,           ## the number of samples
         ic_method=LinearSIC,     ## use SIC to evaluate sparsity levels )
     solver.solve(
-        lambda params: jnp.sum(jnp.square(np.random.randn(n, p) @ params - np.random.randn(n))),
+        lambda params: jnp.sum(X @ params - y)),
         jit = True,
     )
     print(solver.get_result())

 Please note that the effectiveness of information criterion heavily depends on the implementation of the objective function.
+Even for the same model, different objective function implementations often correspond to different IC implementations.
 Before usage, carefully check whether the objective function and the information criterion implementations match.

+The difference between SIC and LinearSIC: ``utilities.SIC`` assumes that the objective function is the negative logarithmic likelihood function of a statistical model; ``utilities.LinearSIC`` assumes that the objective function is the sum of squared residuals, specifically adapted to linear models.

 Cross Validation
 ^^^^^^^^^^^^^^^^^^^^